ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 symmetric proof-of-possession keys
 (c.f. {{I-D.ietf-ace-oauth-authz}}), C must ensure that the Access Token request is sent over a secure channel that guarantees authentication, message integrity and confidentiality.
-This could be, e.g., a DTLS channel (for "coaps") or an OSCOAP
-{{I-D.ietf-core-object-security}} exchange (for "coap").

 When AS authorizes C it returns an AS-to-Client response with the profile parameter set to `coap_dtls` and a `cnf` parameter carrying a